 Before joining Royal Roads, Das conducted postdoctoral research at the Robarts Centre for Canadian Studies at York University.
 At the centre, Runa worked with a team of researchers to explore the innovations being offered by Ontario organizations to assist energy users with their pro-environmental behaviours.

-Das holds a PhD in Environmental Applied Science and Management from Ryerson University, a Master of Arts in Psychology from York University, a Bachelor of Arts (honours) from Carleton University and a Bachelor of Science from Mount Allison University.
 She has received funding from many agencies and organizations for her research including both the Natural Sciences and Engineering Research Council of Canada and the Social Sciences and Humanities Research Council of Canada.